lyusupov/SoftRF/software/firmware/binaries/README.md

 ## ASR6601

 1. Download appropriate version of the SoftRF firmware from [this location](https://github.com/lyusupov/SoftRF/tree/master/software/firmware/binaries/ASR6601) ;
-2. Take a copy of **tremo_loader.py** script from [ASR SDK](https://raw.githubusercontent.com/akarsh98/ASR6601-getting-started-guide/main/SDK/build/scripts/tremo_loader.py)
+2. Take a copy of **tremo_loader.py** script from [ASR SDK](https://raw.githubusercontent.com/akarsh98/ASR6601-getting-started-guide/main/SDK/build/scripts/tremo_loader.py) ;
-3. Connect a USB-Serial adapter to GPIO16 (RX) and GPIO17 (TX) pins of ASR6601 MCU
+3. Connect a USB-Serial adapter to GPIO16 (RX) and GPIO17 (TX) pins of ASR6601 MCU ;
-4. Make a pool-up ciruit for GPIO2 (BOOTSEL) pin of the MCU
+4. Make a pull-up ciruit for GPIO2 (BOOTSEL) pin of the MCU ;
-5. Power up (3.3V) both the MCU and USB-Serial adapter
+5. Power up (3.3V) both the MCU and USB-Serial adapter ;
 6. Use the loader tool to read the serial number of the MCU.
-This is a safety action to make sure that all the connections are good.
+This is a safety action to make sure that all the connections are good ;

 ```
 $ python tremo_loader.py --port /dev/ttyUSB0 read_sn